jsgratch/CSCI3103/source/assignments/assignment_02/assignment_02.rst

 .. figure:: 2.png
    :width: 100%

-   Model by a CIS 160 student, 2021
+   Model by a student, 2021

 .. figure:: 3.png
    :width: 100%

-   Model by a CIS 160 student, 2021
+   Model by a student, 2021

 .. figure:: 4.png
    :width: 100%

-   Model by a CIS 160 student, 2021
+   Model by a student, 2021

 .. figure:: 5.png
    :width: 100%

-   Model by a CIS 160 student, 2021
+   Model by a student, 2021

 .. figure:: 6.png
    :width: 100%

-   Model by Kole Hicok, 2021
+   Model by a student, 2021

 .. figure:: 7.png
    :width: 100%

-   Model by Jeffery Roberts, 2021
+   Model by a student, 2021

 .. figure:: 8.png
    :width: 100%

-   Model by a CIS 160 student, 2021
+   Model by a student, 2021

 .. figure:: 9.png
    :width: 100%